 Important Goals for Your Fee Schedule

 When setting a fee schedule, consistency is important so you can get a true idea of what your accounts receivables are at any time.
 If you have a bevy of legacy fees that are different multiples of Medicare allowables, your AR picture becomes hazy.
-In addition to consistency, another goal should be minimizing money left on the table.
-Insurers won’t pay more than you bill them, so if they pay $150 for a service, you should bill them the full $150 (or more, since payer allowables can change throughout the year).
+In addition to consistency, another goal should be minimizing money left on the table by charging above the allowable always.

 Knowing Your Allowables Is Only Step One